Logarithmic Corrections to Thermodynamics of Accelerating Black Holes: Accelerating Kerr black hole

-where \be T_q=\frac{r_0\sqrt{1+\mu_0^2}}{(1-\mu_0^2)^{\frac{3}{2}}}\,. \ee $T_q$ can be viewed as the critical temperature below which the low temperature quantum corrections become important.
+where \be T_q=\frac{r_0\sqrt{1+\mu_0^2}}{(1-\mu_0^2)^{\frac{3}{2}}}\,. \ee $T_q$ can be viewed as the critical temperature below which the low-temperature quantum corrections become important.
 From \eqref{Tq}, it is clear that the critical temperature rises as the acceleration of the black hole increases.
 However, this is not necessarily indicating that the high temperature quantum corrections are significant for a black hole with large acceleration.
-The mechanism presented here is working for the first order low temperature perturbation theory.
+The mechanism presented here is working for the first-order low-temperature perturbation theory.
 The corrections from the levels that beyond the first order are still unknown at present stage.

 Taking into account the contribution from the zero modes, the near extremal partition function can be approximately written as \be Z(T)\approx T^{\frac{3}{2}}e^{S_0}+\mathrm{higher~order~terms}\,. \ee Therefore, the entropy and mass of the near extremal accelerating Kerr black hole are shifted according to